reece25/-ect-git-tutorial-1/README.md

-This i a file made for ITS 3100 week 5 deliverable.
+This is a file made for ITS 3100 week 5 deliverable.
 The file name is README.md
 This is a test.
+This comment was made on github.